djsutherland/sdm/README.md

     make install

-This will install the shared library named e.g. `libsdm.so` (depending on platform) and header files.
-By default, these will be placed in `/usr/local`;
-to install to a different location, use something like:
+This will install the shared library named e.g. `libsdm.so` (depending on platform) and header files, as well as an `sdm-run` binary and a MEX file to `share/sdm/matlab`.
+By default, these will be placed in `/usr/local`; to install to a different location, use something like:

     cmake .. -DCMAKE_INSTALL_PREFIX=$HOME